When to stop MDA

 Examples of local issues causing low coverage:

 The distributors run out of azithromycin.
 Incorrect drug distribution is common, particularly in the early years of MDA.
 Too much of the drug is sent to some distribution centres whilst too little is sent to others.
-If this is identified during the campaign, stocks can be moved between centers.
+If this is identified during the campaign, stocks can be moved between centres.

 Inadequate community mobilisation will mean people do not come forward for treatment.